henrywu2019/BentoML/guides/README.md

-# BentoML Guides
+# Kappa Guides

-BentoML guides and documentations have been migrated to http://docs.bentoml.org/
+Kappa guides and documentations have been migrated to http://docs.bentoml.org/